Balance Druid Compendium

 - Use

-Convoke the Spirits when you are below 40 AP and both scenarios are true:
+Convoke the Spirits when any of the following are true:

 - You just used